I'm a freelance writer with several years experience writing about finance.

-Not quite—the last stage of this rather speedy process is verifying that you are who you say you are which isn’t as easy as it seems.
+Not quite—the last stage of this rather speedy process is verifying that you are who you say you are, which isn’t as easy as it seems.
 You will be asked four questions which are generated by Experian, the third-party credit-checking group that works with SoFi.
-These four questions will be based off of the details of your credit report and cover material from as far back as you can remember (and further.)
+These four questions will be based on the details of your credit report and cover material from as far back as you can remember (and further).
 Each question is multiple choice, which is great . . . especially when you can’t remember who financed that car you picked up for a few months between trade-offs in your sophomore year of college.
-Or if you actually setup your Macy’s card in May of 2006 (or was it March of 2007?)
+Or if you actually set up your Macy’s card in May of 2006 (or was it March of 2007?).
 Or the start date of your first mortgage.

 Well . . . it's not that easy.
-You only get two chances to answer the questions correctly and having blown your first attempt, you’re left with no room for error.
+You only get two chances to answer the questions correctly, and having blown your first attempt, you’re left with no room for error.
 Then there is the fact that if you answer incorrectly, you must wait 72 hours before you can attempt the questions again.
-3 days!
-And that is only if the 72 hours ends on a weekday because SoFi must manually reset the system to allow you back into the questions.
+Three days!
+And that is only if the 72 hours end on a weekday because SoFi must manually reset the system to allow you back into the questions.
 Hopefully, you don’t need that loan tomorrow.